Rage and the Politics of Power

 what you see, hear, and observe.

 Change the inner belief that long-term change happens through fear tactics of rage, punishment, shaming, rejection, criticism, or judgment.
 It does not.
 Only awareness can bring long-term change.
-Remind yourself of this repeatedly until the urge to be hatefully reactive to yourself changes to curiosity as to WHY you behave the way you do, and are willing to dive deeply into the historical reasons for your patterned reactivity.
+Remind yourself of this repeatedly until the urge to be hatefully reactive toward yourself changes to curiosity about WHY you behave the way you do, and you are willing to dive deeply into the historical reasons for your patterned reactivity.

 A Deep Investigation - Key points to internalize